 Stevia.
 Stevia rebaudiana.
 Tender perennial.
 Slender upright plant with sweet leaves, hundreds of times sweeter than sugar, with no calories.
 It can be used as an alternative sweetener for diabetics, although, making a powdered sugar substitute from the leaves requires technology that is well beyond the capability of most gardeners.
 Use of the plant as a sweetener is limited to tea or other beverages and some baking recipes.
-Stevia powder is available in health food stores, however, it is usually marketed as a dietary supplement, not as a sugar substitute or sweetener.
+Stevia powder is available in health food stores and is now found in commercial sweeteners.